JulianFerry/deep-music/README.md

 ## Project structure / design:

-The project currently has three components:
+The project currently has three components, which exist as [standalone packages](https://github.com/JulianFerry/deep-music/tree/master/src):
 1. **Preprocessing** - convert [NSynth](https://magenta.tensorflow.org/datasets/nsynth) audio .wav files to spectrograms with [audiolib](https://github.com/JulianFerry/audiolib).
 2. **Training** - train a Convolutional Neural Network to classify instrument spectrograms with `PyTorch`.
 3. **Serving** - serve the classifier as a RESTful API with `flask` and `gunicorn`.

 Each component exists as a standalone package.

 Each package:

 - Is callable from the command-line and has configurable arguments.
-E.g.
+For example, preprocessing is called with:
 ```
 python -m preprocessing.task
    --data_dir path/to/import/raw/data \